vmware-tanzu/tanzu-cli/hack/choco/README.md

 choco push --source https://push.chocolatey.org/ --api-key <api-key> hack/choco/_output/choco/tanzu-cli.<version>.nupkg
 ```

+The package will almost immediately become available for installation using
+the `--version` flag.
+However, for the package to become public and be installed
-The result of the publication can take a couple of hours as tests are run
+by default without the use of the `--version` flag, it may take a couple of days
-on the community repo before the package becomes public.
-Progress can be
+as the package must be approved by a human maintainer of the Chocolatey project.

-monitored at the following URL (note that you need to be logged in as vmware-tanzu):
+Progress can be monitored at the following URL (note that you need to be logged
+in as vmware-tanzu):

 ```bash
 https://community.chocolatey.org/profiles/vmware-tanzu
 ```

-Once the publication is triggered, it seems to take 1 to 2 hours for the package to pass all tests and become available.